top of page

 In Minnesota, there are four described species within the genus Halictus.
 Bees in this genus nest in the ground and have social nests.
 Halictus have a dark gray or black integument and complete (uninterrupted) apical hair bands on the rims of the abdominal tergites (segments).
 They are small- to medium-sized, and range in length from 7 to 13 mm (0.25 to 0.5 inches).

 Halictus closely resemble bees in the genus Lasioglossum.
-However, Halictus are generally larger and more robustly-shaped and have complete apical abdominal hair bands (as opposed to the basal hair bands for the majority of Lasioglossum).
+However, Halictus are generally larger, more robustly-shaped, and have complete apical abdominal hair bands (as opposed to the basal hair bands for the majority of Lasioglossum).
 Halictus commonly land on human skin to feed on sweat and can be attracted to mineral-rich liquids such as urine.

 Halictus ligatus female